flashtechteam/flutter_samples/gmaps_sample/README.md

 # Google maps sample

-Flutter sample that demonstrates how to get the user's current location and display it on a map using a marker.
-You can customize this template further based on your project's structure and additional information.

 Google Map with Current Location Marker Sample
 This Flutter project showcases how to obtain the user's current location and display it on a map using a marker.